 The following documents are need (every copy has to be certified as true and correct (stamped, signed and dated) by the appropriate authority in your home country)

-- Copy of your pilots’ license
+- Copy of pilots’ license

 - Copy of English radio license (if separate from license)